Ford, IBM win dismissal of 12-year lawsuit over apartheid abuses

 Jonathan Hacker, an O'Melveny & Myers partner who represents Ford, did not immediately respond to requests for comment.
 Keith Hummel, a Cravath, Swaine & Moore partner who represents IBM, did not immediately respond to similar requests.

-Germany's Daimler AG and Rheinmetall AG were dismissed as defendants in December.
+Germany's Daimler AG (DAIGn.DE) and Rheinmetall AG (RHMG.DE) were dismissed as defendants in December.

 Apartheid ended in 1994 when South Africa held its first all-race elections, bringing Nelson Mandela and the African National Congress to power.